 The importance of neuro inclusion for Gen-Z volunteers

 Above all else Gen-Z values authenticity, inclusivity and social responsibility.
-By aligning your volunteer program to these values it demonstrates a clear commitment to inclusivity and can significantly boost engagement with Gen-Z volunteers,
+By aligning your volunteer programme to these values it demonstrates a clear commitment to inclusivity and can significantly boost engagement with Gen-Z volunteers,

 - Educate and raise awareness